Izan00/CI-Project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project trains a Neural Network with Gentic algorithms to achive autonomus driving capabilites using a car simulator.
+This project trains a Neural Network with Genetic algorithms to achive autonomus driving capabilites using a car simulator.

 <img src="imgs/mlp.png" alt="drawing" height="300"/><img src="imgs/car.png" alt="drawing" height="300"/><img src="imgs/car_steering2.png" alt="drawing" height="300"/>